What is semen leakage?

 Some semen may also leak out just prior to ejaculation or right afterward.

 Another type of fluid can also leak out during sexual arousal.
 It’s called pre-ejaculatory fluid, also known as “pre-cum.”
 This fluid often leaks out prior to ejaculation.
 Pre-cum is chemically different from semen and can act as a lubricant during intercourse.
-However, it may still contain sperm, so wearing a condom before any type of sexual activity or contact is recommended.
+However, it

 Since some active sperm can still be released when unexpected, practicing the withdrawal method — where you “pull out” your penis from your partner’s vagina prior to ejaculation — isn’t a highly effective birth control method.
 Using the withdrawal method without a condom can also expose you to sexually transmitted infections (STIs).